keboola/connection-docs/components/data-apps/general-design-guide/index.md

 ```

 ## Footer
-Use the code below for the footer section.
-Customize it as needed.
+Customize the footer with the code below.

 Here is an example of what a footer could look like.
-You can write whatever you want there.

 {: .image-popup}
 ![Screenshot - Footer](/components/data-apps/general-design-guide/pic4.png)